We’re about to discuss something controversial in the SEO world and explain how you should totally rethink the way you

 You’re probably saying to yourself, big deal, you just told us they are a huge brand.

-But if you look at the backlink profile for that page, you’ll see that no other site (besides a couple of spammy search engines) link to that page.
+Look at the backlink profile for that page.
+You’ll see that no other site (besides a couple of spammy search engines) link to that page.

 Overstock can rank for an extremely competitive key phrase that has almost 10k searches a month without one single legitimate link to that page.
 And the way they do it is with the brand authority and trust they have built with Google.

-Again, this is why it is so important to focus on brand building instead of link building on your home page.
+Again, this is why it is so important to focus on brand building through link building on your home page.